spiralizing/SI/README.md

 The number corresponds to the place in the full list of opus.

-Files corresponding to a scaling behavior over all *s* boxes (profile 1) are in Scaling.pdf, files corresponding to the functions showing a crossover (profiles 1 and 2) are in Crossovers.pdf, the files with the graps of profiles 4 and 5 are in NoScaling.pdf
+Files corresponding to a scaling behavior over all *s* boxes (profile 1) are in **Scaling.pdf**, files corresponding to the functions showing a crossover (profiles 1 and 2) are in **Crossovers.pdf**, the files with the graps of profiles 4 and 5 are in **NoScaling.pdf**

-The values of the alpha's and R squared for the linear fitting in the fluctuations function are on the Tables: TableScaling.pdf corresponds to the functions following a power law and TableCrossovers.pdf to the functions with a crossover.
+The values of the alpha's and R squared for the linear fitting in the fluctuations function are on the Tables: **TableScaling.pdf** corresponds to the functions following a power law and **TableCrossovers.pdf** to the functions with a crossover.